kaapiel/Raw-content/README.md

 <h2 id="report">Questions & Issues :thinking:</h2>

 This repository's issue tracker is only for bugs and feature requests.
-The maintainers ask that you refrain from asking questions about how to use MPAndroidChart through the issue tracker.

 <br/>